Fluent.ai Taps Jessica Giaccari as Vice President of Finance

 “Our company is transforming the way people experience voice-enabled listening and interact with voice user interfaces on the edge, and we needed to scale our financial efforts to match Fluent.ai’s growth,” Probal Lala, CEO of Fluent.ai said.
 “Jess not only brings strategic financial leadership experience to the executive team but has embraced our organizational philosophy and will play an integral role as we prepare for a Growth funding round.”

 To-date Fluent.ai has received $7.7 million in funding.
-If you are interested in inquiring about funding opportunities for the upcoming Growth round, please email probal.lala@fluent.ai.
 For more information, visit https://fluent.ai/.

 About Fluent.ai